Editor’s note: This interview with Amancio Bouza was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

-Collaboration in an organization is crucial, playing a key role in digital innovation as well.
+Collaboration in an organisation is crucial, playing a key role in digital innovation as well.
 Boundaries need to be crossed and new ideas must be put on the roadmap for explorations.
-However, most organizations have created a culture of isolation and hierarchies in their operations, making change even harder to achieve.
-And culture, according to Gartner research VP Marcus Blosch, is "organizational dark matter."
+However, most organisations have created a culture of isolation and hierarchies in their operations, making change even harder to achieve.
+And culture, according to Gartner research VP Marcus Blosch, is "organisational dark matter."

 Limited sharing and collaboration